-Essie Marie Dorsey Founds the Essie Marie Dorsey School of Dancing (Philadelphia PA)
+Essie Marie Dorsey founds the Essie Marie Dorsey School of Dancing (Philadelphia, PA)

 Originally from Greensboro, North Carolina, Essie Marie Dorsey moved to New York as a child.
 Dorsey was a fair-skinned Negro who often passed as white or Latina to circumvent racial boundaries.
 This is how she was able to study dance with the likes of Ruth St. Denis and Ted Shawn at the Billy Pierce Studio.
 She took private ballet classes with Mikhail Fokine and William Dollar and studied Spanish dance with Angel Cansino.
 She truly desired a career in ballet, though it was not to be.
-She eventually performed Mikhail Mordkin’s first American-based company in the mid-1920s, though she was never considered a full company member nor did she perform in the ballet works.
+She eventually performed in Mikhail Mordkin’s first American-based company in the mid-1920s, though she was never considered a full company member and did not perform in the ballet works.

-Dorsey decided to teach ballet and Spanish dance because she did not have the opportunities to perform.
+Dorsey decided to teach ballet and Spanish dance because she did not have opportunities to perform.
 Besides Sydney King and Marion Cuyjet, Dorsey trained John Hines and Joan Myers Brown, founder and director of the Philadelphia Dance Company (Philadanco).
 She began a legacy that would contribute tremendously to the African American ballet world.

-Mabel Jones Freeman Founds the Studio for Classical Dancing (Washington DC)
+Mabel Jones Freeman founds the Studio for Classical Dancing (Washington DC)